 Unleashed Arts Center, 630 North Liberty Street, Winston-Salem.
-Ongoing - The Center is a special initiative by The AFAS Group to foster an appreciation of art and to encourage the development of emerging artists.
-The center provides a venue for art shows, seminars, artist demonstrations and includes working artists studios.
-Hours: Tue.- Fri., noon-6pm and Sat., 11am-4pm.
-Contact: 336/413-6667 or at (www. theafasgroup.com).
+Ongoing - The Center foster an appreciation of art and to encourage the development of emerging artists.
+The center provides a venue for art shows, seminars, artist 11am-4pm.
+Contact: 336/413-6667 or at (www.